SAP-archive/teched2020-DEV161/exercises/ex8/README.md

     git commit -m "Push project content to GitHub"
     ```

-8. Link the local git repository to the remote GitHub repository that you created in exercise 8.1 above.
+8. Link the local git repository to the remote GitHub repository that you created in exercise 8.1.
    ```
-   git remote add origin <remote Git repository url>
+   git remote add origin <remote GitHub repository url>
    ```

 8. Create the project's *main* branch in the remote repository: